 In order for your sensor to control your thermostat, you need to set a schedule or manually select a sensor for your thermostat to use.
 If you don’t, your sensor will still report a temperature to your thermostat, but it won’t control when your thermostat turns on or off.

-You might want to only monitor the temperature if you have a room that’s not used often, like an office or guest bedroom, but you still want to be able to check in on the temperature.
+You might want to monitor the temperature without using it to control the thermostat in a room that’s not used often, like an office or guest bedroom.